oumaelbou/alx-system_engineering-devops/0x00-shell_basics/README.md

 #ls -al . .. /boot
 task12: script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
 #file /tmp/iamafile
+task13: script that Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.
+#ln -s /bin/ls __ls__